vycdev/king-typer/docs/basic-usage.md

 The first thing that you will see will be the logo of the website, the title the buttons and the rotating text with the cool typing animation.

-Scrolling a little bit down you will see that there is a chart with an explanation about what touch typing is.
+Scrolling further down you will see that there is a chart with an explanation about what touch typing is.
-A little bit more down you will find a very useful guide to how to use touch typing that includes the basics and some more advanced tips that you will use everytime you will do touch typing.
+And further down you will find a very useful guide to how to use touch typing that includes the basics and some more advanced tips that you will use everytime you will do touch typing.
 At the very bottom you will find a footer with a button which redirects the user to this repo.

 ### Basically this is the whole home page (from a phone perspective):